Alextopher/EnforcerBot2/README.md

 });
 ```

-Whenever a message is posted or edited [index.ts](/src/index.ts) will check if `msg.channel.id` has an associated function and then calls the function on the message.
+Now whenever a message is posted or edited [index.ts](/src/index.ts) will check if `msg.channel.id` has an associated function and, if so, it will call that with `msg`:

 ```ts
 // get the rule